top of page

 Our Parent DBT skills group is designed for parents of those who are participating in DBT treatment and/or have difficulties with emotion and behavior dysregulation.
 Parents attend a weekly 90-minute group session that includes mindfulness practice, homework review and consultation, and skills learning and practice.
 This group will help parents learn DBT skills to more effectively communicate with others, as well as manage emotions, behaviors, and crisis situations.
 The group will cover the five DBT skills modules: mindfulness, distress tolerance, emotion regulation, interpersonal effectiveness, and walking the middle path.
 Each week parents will be given an assignment to practice at home that will be reviewed in the following group.
 Parents are asked to a commit to the group for the full 14-week cycle to learn the DBT skills necessary to begin to make changes in their lives and the lives of their family members.

-Group meets Mondays from 6:00 PM to 7:30 PM
+Group meets Mondays from 5:30-7:00pm

 Please complete our Group Inquiry Form here if you are interested in participating.